cedowens/SwiftBelt/README.md

 **-BrowserHistory** --> Attempt to pull Safari, Firefox, Chrome, and Quarantine history

-**-SlackExtract** --> Check if Slack is present and if so read cookie, downloads, and workspaces info
+**-SlackExtract** --> Check if Slack is present and if so read cookie, downloads, and workspaces info (leverages research done by Cody Thomas)

 **-BhashHistory** --> Read bash history content